OpenEvalProject/evals/manuscripts/elife-40907/v3/manuscript.md

 ## Abstract

-10.7554/eLife.40907.001 Bcl-2 family proteins reorganize mitochondrial membranes during apoptosis, to form pores and rearrange cristae.
+Bcl-2 family proteins reorganize mitochondrial membranes during apoptosis, to form pores and rearrange cristae.
 In vitro and in vivo analysis integrated with human genetics reveals a novel homeostatic mitochondrial function for Bcl-2 family protein Bid.
 Loss of full-length Bid results in apoptosis-independent, irregular cristae with decreased respiration.
 Bid-/- mice display stress-induced myocardial dysfunction and damage.
 A gene-based approach applied to a biobank, validated in two independent GWAS studies, reveals that decreased genetically determined BID expression associates with myocardial infarction (MI) susceptibility.
 Patients in the bottom 5% of the expression distribution exhibit >4 fold increased MI risk.
-Carrier status with nonsynonymous variation in Bid’s membrane binding domain, Bid M148T , associates with MI predisposition.
-Furthermore, Bid but not Bid M148T associates with Mcl-1 Matrix , previously implicated in cristae stability; decreased MCL-1 expression associates with MI.
+Carrier status with nonsynonymous variation in Bid’s membrane binding domain, BidM148T, associates with MI predisposition.
+Furthermore, Bid but not BidM148T associates with Mcl-1Matrix, previously implicated in cristae stability; decreased MCL-1 expression associates with MI.
 Our results identify a role for Bid in homeostatic mitochondrial cristae reorganization, that we link to human cardiac disease.

 ## Introduction